 Funding sources

-By securing a portion of the funding from private and public institutions in the first place, PE funds can become more attractive to individual investors who will have more confidence in tagging along their investments.
+By securing a portion of the funding from private and public institutions, PE funds can become more attractive to individual investors, who will be more confident in tagging along their investments.

-While private equity funds typically invest in equity, they may also employ debt financing strategies — using funding from financial institutions — to enhance their investment portfolios and achieve their investment goals.
+While private equity funds typically invest in equity, they may also employ debt financing strategies—funding from financial institutions—to enhance their investment portfolios and achieve their investment goals.

 Taxes